Between October 1941 and the end of

 Sale is the largest town in Trafford, Greater Manchester

-Please get in touch if you have stories or images for adding to this page
+Please get in touch if you can identify J.G.G. or have stories or images for adding to this page

 Bedfordshire Times and Independent